Syntrophococcus sucromutans

 Syntrophococcus sucromutans is a Gram-negative strictly anaerobic chemoorganotrophic Bacillota.
 These bacteria can be found forming small chains in the habitat where it was first isolated, the rumen of cows.
 It is the type strain of genus Syntrophococcus and it has an uncommon one-carbon metabolic pathway, forming acetate from formate as a product of sugar oxidation.

 Name and Discovery

-The genus name Syntrophococcus is combination of Greek terms: syn, meaning “together”, trophos, meaning “feeder”, and kokkos, meaning “berry”.
-The species name sucromutans is a combination of New Latin sucro, referring to any sugar, and Latin mutans, meaning “changing”.
+The genus name Syntrophococcus is combination of Greek terms: syn, meaning "together", trophos, meaning "feeder", and kokkos, meaning "berry".
+The species name sucromutans is a combination of Neo-Latin sucro, referring to any sugar, and Latin mutans, meaning "changing".

 S. sucromutans was first isolated by Krumholz and Bryant from the rumen of a steer.
 They made a basal medium consisting of 5% rumen fluid and bicarbonate buffer incubated in 4:1 N2:CO2 conditions.
 The researchers were looking to find a bacterium that demethoxylated phenolic acids in the gut of ruminants, and this species was found to be the most prevalent prokaryote in the rumen to do such a process.